borisdj/EFCore.BulkExtensions/README.md

 When **CalculateStats** set to True the result returned in `BulkConfig.StatsInfo` (*StatsNumber-Inserted/Updated/Deleted*).<br>
 If used for pure Insert (with Batching) then SetOutputIdentity should also be configured because Merge is required.<br>
 **TrackingEntities** can be set to True if we want to have tracking of entities from BulkRead or if SetOutputIdentity is set.<br>
+**WithHoldlock** means [Serializable isolation](https://github.com/borisdj/EFCore.BulkExtensions/issues/41) level that locks the table (can have negative effect on concurrency).<br>
+_ Setting it False can optionally be used to solve deadlock issue Insert.<br>
 **UseTempDB** when set then BulkOperation has to be [inside Transaction](https://github.com/borisdj/EFCore.BulkExtensions/issues/49).<br>
 **UniqueTableNameTempDb** when changed to false temp table name will be only 'Temp' without random numbers.<br>
 **CustomDestinationTableName** can be set with 'TableName' only or with 'Schema.TableName'.<br>